 ‘FrAilty Care and wEll-funcTion’ (FACET) focuses on the prevention of frailty by monitoring and improving health of older adults.
 It aims to increase the awareness of frailty amongst individuals and professionals and promote what people can do to prevent frailty.
 To achieve this, there are two core objectives:

-- Offer a ‘massive open online course (MOOC) materials ‘Recognizing and preventing frailty’.
+- Offer a free online course ‘Recognizing and preventing frailty’.

 Free materials will be produced and workshops delivered for clinicians and other professionals around functional ability assessment and frailty screening and assessment.